Learn to Predict Vertical Track Irregularity with Extremely Imbalanced Data: Abstract

 \section{Abstract}

-\baselineskip=9pt Railway systems require regular manual maintenance, a large part of which is dedicated to track deformation inspection.
-Such deformation might severely impact trains’ runtime security, whereas such inspections remain costly as for both finance and manpower.
-Therefore, a more precise, efficient and automated approach to detect potential railway track deformation is in urgent needs.

-In this paper, we proposed an applicational framework for predicting vertical track iregularities.
-Our researches are based on large-scale real-world datasets produced by several operating railways in China.
-We explored several different sampling methods and compared traditional machine learning algorithms for time-series prediction with popular deep learning techniques.
-Different ensemble learning methods are also employed for further optimization.
-The conclusion is reached that neural networks turn out to be the most perfomant and accurate.
+Railway systems require regular manual maintenance, a large part of which is dedicated to inspecting track deformation.
+Such deformation might severely impact trains’ runtime security, whereas such inspections remain costly for both finance and human resources.
+Therefore, a more precise and efficient approach to detect railway track deformation is in urgent need.
+In this paper, we showcase an application framework for predicting vertical track irregularity, based on a real-world, large-scale dataset produced by several operating railways in China.
+We have conducted extensive experiments on various machine learning \& ensemble learning algorithms in an effort to maximize the model's capability in capturing any irregularity.
+We also proposed a novel approach for handling imbalanced data in multivariate time series prediction tasks with adaptive data sampling and penalized loss.
+Such an approach has proven to reduce models' sensitivity to the imbalanced target domain, thus improving its performance in predicting rare extreme values. \keywords{ Railway \and Time Series Prediction \and Imbalanced Regression \and Neural Networks \and Ensemble Learning }